Is Waldorf education similar to Montessori?

 What is your policy on immunizations?

-Potomac Crescent Waldorf School is licensed as a child day center through the Virginia Department of Social Services and as a private elementary school through the City of Alexandria.
+Potomac Crescent Waldorf School is licensed as a child day center through the Virginia Department of Education and as a private elementary school through the City of Alexandria.
 We follow all state and local requirements for student registration and immunization, including reporting vaccination status to the state, opening student records to health department review, and excluding students from school if they do not comply with requirements or if there is an outbreak of a vaccine-preventable disease against which they are not immunized.

 The State of Virginia requires that all children enrolled in school must be vaccinated in accordance with the CDC guidelines for their age.
 These guidelines include the following vaccinations: Diptheria, Tetanus and Pertussis (DTaP), Haemophilus Influenzae Type b (Hib), Hepatitis B, Measles, Mumps, & Rubella (MMR), Pneumococcal (PCV), Polio, and Varicella (Chickenpox).
 There is a requirement related to the Human Papillomavirus Vaccine (HPV) which is not applicable at our school due to the age of our students.
 The State of Virginia allows medical and religious exemptions to vaccination, when appropriate documentation is provided, but does not allow philosophical exemptions.
 Exact requirements by age and further information from the Virginia Department of Health can be found here.

 How do Waldorf students transition to other schools?

 Any child transitioning to another school will experience a period of adjustment.
 Students who graduate from our school are well-equipped to continue their education in another learning environment.
 Many families continue on with Waldorf education and some families transition into other private schools or into a public middle school.
 Our school works closely with the families and the class teachers to facilitate the process and ensure a smooth transition.
 PCWS graduates are accepted at a variety of wonderful schools in the DC area and beyond, including the Washington Waldorf School, Alexandria Country Day School, Burgundy Farm Country Day School, Commonwealth Academy, Edmund Burke School, Emerson Waldorf School, Field School, Georgetown Day School, Maret School, McLean School, River Farm Cooperative School, and St. Stephen's and St. Agnes School.